Robert F. Smith

-Smith’s receipt of the Ronald H. Brown American Journey Award in 2017 is based on his many charitable efforts.
-In particular, Smith has long been committed to the community and helping others fulfill their own potential, and his global view and tireless efforts to improve the lives of others led to his selection for the award.
-He learned these values from his parents, who were both educators, such as when he saw his mother send a monthly check to the United Negro College Fund every month, regardless of how much money the family had.
+Smith was honored with the Ronald H. Brown American Journey Award in 2017 based on his many charitable efforts.
+In particular, Smith has long been committed to uplifting underserved communities and helping others fulfill their own potential.
+His global view and tireless efforts to improve the lives of others led to his selection for the award.
+He learned these values from his parents.
+Every month, he saw his mother send a check to the United Negro College Fund (UNCF), regardless of how much money the family had.

 As the founding director and President of Fund II Foundation, Smith led efforts to provide the UNCF with the largest-ever investment in STEM education for Black Americans, giving thousands of young people the opportunity to develop skills that will help them prepare for future jobs.

 Under Smith’s direction, Fund II Foundation also provided $20 million to fund Cornell University’s engineering program, a gift Smith personally matched.
 He then provided an additional $10 million for a Tech Scholars program to benefit Black students and women who pursue tech- and science-related degrees.
 In 2022, Smith donated another $15 million to Cornell to endow STEM scholarships.